-- 1. cognitive limitations (unable to learn care tasks, memory deficits), - 2. documented physical limitations (unable to render care such as inability to lift patient), - 3. significant health issues (with healthphysical or emotionalmental health), as documented by the caregiver's treating physician, that prevents or interferes with the provision of care.
+- 1. cognitive limitations (unable to learn care tasks, memory deficits); - 2. documented physical limitations (unable to render care such as inability to lift patient); - 3. significant health issues (with physical or mental health), as documented by the caregiver's treating physician, that prevents or interferes with the provision of care.